Create classes and records, and define and use instance and static fields and methods, constructors, and instance and static initializers.

 Explanation:

-and cannot be modified after the object’s construction, which is a key aspect of their design to enforce immutability.Account
+final and cannot be modified after the object’s construction, which is a key aspect of their design to enforce immutability.Account object is created, its id and balance cannot be changed.

-and private, which means they cannot be modified directly or through setter methods.
+final and private, which means they cannot be modified directly or through setter methods.
 The design of records enforces this immutability to ensure that instances of records act as true carriers of immutable data.3.
 The correct answer is D.

 Explanation: